manikant55511/JeeConclave/_portfolio/project1.md

 caption:
   title: Why Mentorship?
-  subtitle: Have you felt the following.
+  subtitle: Get yourself alligned to focus on your path to sucess.
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---
 **Have you felt any of these and if you do then you need a mentorship.
 Book a free session today**.

-Measuring study time instead of the topic content covered and mastered.
+*  Measuring study time instead of the topic content covered and mastered.
-Felt lost and misguided.
+*  Felt lost and misguided.
-Working hard and not getting results
+*  Working hard and not getting results
-Have no focus and consistency.
+*  Have no focus and consistency.
-Neglecting weak topics .
+*  Neglecting weak topics .

 This is where mentorship comes into play.
 We don’t want you to get stuck just because no one was around to guide you.